gohugoio/hugo/content/en/templates/internal.md

 ### Use the Google Analytics Template

-You can then include the Google Analytics internal template in the `<head>` section of your template:
+You can then include the Google Analytics internal template your template:

 ```go-html-template
 {{ if hugo.IsProduction }}